vlcn-io/vlcn-orm/content/blog/roadmap.md

 Broad set of focus areas, from which these items come, are here [[blog/focus-areas]].

-> Currently building a set of applications the use Aphrodite in order to make the API less verbose and understand
+> Dates may slip.
+We're currently building a set of applications that use Aphrodite in order to make the API less verbose and to deeply understand
 > various real-world use cases.
-Release will come post completion of these apps.

 ## Current Planned Releases